alker0/chezmoi.vim/README.md

 # Why

-[chezmoi](https://github.com/twpayne/chezmoi) makes it much easier for you to manage your dotfiles.
-However, most of text editors do not enable syntax highlighting correctly because chezmoi manages your files by using special file naming (e.g. `dot_bashrc`).
-This plugin solves this problem.
+[chezmoi](https://github.com/twpayne/chezmoi) makes it much easier for you to manage your dotfiles. `chezmoi` uses special file naming (e.g. `dot_bashrc`) but you get still a syntax highlighting support because `chezmoi edit` resolves special naming before passing files to your editor.
+However you miss a correct highlighting in the following cases:
+- When you edit directly dotfiles without `chezmoi edit`, `vim` does not highlight it.
+- If you use template files (the powerful feature of `chezmoi`), `vim` losses an original syntax highlighting This plugin solves those problems.

 # Features